sitespeedio/sitespeed.io/README.md

 - **Speed Optimization Feedback**: Get detailed insights into your website's construction and discover opportunities for enhancing speed.
 - **Track Performance Over Time**: Monitor changes and trends in your website's performance to stay ahead of potential issues.

+Use cases on when to use `sitespeed.io`.
+- **Web performance audit**: Run performance tests from your terminal.
+- **Continuous Integration**: Detect web performance regressions early in the development cycle.
+- **Production Monitoring**: Monitor performance in production and get alerted on regressions.

 ## Why Choose sitespeed.io?

 - **Open Source and Community-Driven**: Built and maintained by a community, ensuring continuous improvement and innovation.